On an elastic model arising from volcanology: an analysis of the direct and inverse problem: The Direct Problem

 Applying the Lax-Milgram theorem we obtain the well-posedness of problem \eqref{direct pb}.
-Moreover, from the application of the Korn and Poincar\'e inequalities, see Theorem \ref{weighted poincaré inequality} and Theorem \ref{korn inequality}, and the trace theorem for bounded domain, we find that
+Moreover, by means of the strong convexity condition of $\mathbb{C}$, see \eqref{pos_def}, and from the application of the Korn and Poincar\'e inequalities, see Theorem \ref{weighted poincaré inequality} and Theorem \ref{korn inequality}, we find that

 where the constant $c=c(\lambda,\mu,r_0,E_0,D_0)$, hence the assertion of the theorem follows. \end{proof}